bakeyeon/sentiment_translator/README.md

 - 🙂 At-a-glance Emojis: It assigns an emoji to each text, giving you an instant feel for the underlying sentiment.
 - 🗺️ Clickable Emotion Map: Click the emoji to see it expand, showing its position on a visual gradient map to gauge the emotional tone.

+## Acknowledgments
+I would like to express my sincere gratitude to Prof. Jacopo Romoli and Dr. Yulia Zinova for their invaluable guidance, insightful feedback, and academic supervision.
+Their expertise and encouragement were instrumental in the development of this research and in shaping its linguistic and technical depth.

 Vibe-coded with Google AI Studio.

 ## Run Locally